Best Behaved Dog Breeds: Does Breed Determine a Dog’s Personality?

 Having the same energy level of your dog is very important.

 If you have a dog who needs two hours of exercise per day and you really only like to go maybe twice a week for a little walk, it’s going to be a struggle.

 One of the biggest issues I had when I got my little dog Inka was that she was energized and alert 24/7, 365 days a year, and was always in your face.

 She would stand there looking at me just waiting, wanting something… usually pets, cuddles and affection.

 I’d take her for a walk; she wouldn’t switch off.
 She’d wander around the house, stand there and look at me.

-Now, there are ways to work with these sorts of dogs, which I share in my program, The Online Dog Trainer.
+Now, there are ways to work with these sorts of dogs, which I share in my program, The Dog Calming Code.
 If you have a 24/7 dog, I urge you to go check it out!